cloudflare/cloudflare-docs/content/workers/runtime-apis/cache.md

 {{<Aside type="warning" header="Global purges">}}

-`cache.delete` operation only purges content of the cache in the data center that the Worker was invoked.
+The `cache.delete` method only purges content of the cache in the data center that the Worker was invoked.
 For global purges, refer to [Purging assets stored with the Cache API](/workers/learning/how-the-cache-works/#purging-assets-stored-with-the-cache-api).

 {{</Aside>}}